Stewartby Water Sports Club: Sailing Section

 7. ENTERING A RACE

 7.1.
-Competitors enter a race by writing their name, allocated short code, boat class and sail number on the entry form displayed on the official notice board.
+Competitors should enter a race by writing their name, allocated short code, boat class and sail number on the entry form displayed on the official notice board.

 8. THE COURSES